Steffo99/greed/README.md

 3. Configure settings in config.ini file
 	* Set api_key seen on Blockonomics Merchants Page
 	* Set secret as YOUR_SECRET
 	* For testing, leave use_websockets = True.
 For production set use_websockets = False

+## Credits
+This project is a fork of [greed project](https://github.com/Steffo99/greed) by @Steffo99.
+We would like to thank @Steffo99 for putting this in public domain.